patrickbwarren/qgis-survex-import/README.md

 Three dimensional views can be made with the Qgis2threejs plugin, usually in combination with a DEM.
-To render features in 3d _either_ use the ELEVATION attribute to set the absolute height, _or_ (better) save the imported data to shapefile(s) and re-import so that Qgis2threejs knows about the _z_ dimension data and can use it to inform the rendering.
+To render features in 3d _either_ use the ELEVATION attribute to set the absolute height, _or_ (better) save the imported data to a shapefile (eg as a GeoPackage) and re-import so that QGIS knows about the _z_ dimension data and can pass it on to the plugin to inform the rendering.

 Passage 'tubes' in aven can be approximately rendered using polygons, with the base set to floor level and the extruded height set to roof